Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Simulation study

-\autoref{man-tab:sim-cov} shows results for the evaluation of covariate function recovery, similarly aggregated for a concise presentation.
-The results include only models that allow for independent evaluation of covariate functions.
+\autoref{tab:sim-cov} shows results for the evaluation of covariate function recovery, similarly aggregated for a concise presentation.
+The table includes only the PTM and Gaussian model, since they allow for an evaluation of covariate functions that corresponds to the data-generating process.
 We include disaggregated results and the other sample sizes in \appautoref{app-sec:sim2-results}; they do not lead to different conclusions.
 The PTM achieves the smallest MSE for both model parts.
 Coverage for the location and scale terms is close to nominal.
-For the scale terms, the average interval width is smaller than for the Gaussian model but wider than DDPstar, which, however, achieves only 53.1\% coverage.
-For the latter, the interval width yielded by the PTM is the smallest.
-The uncompetitive results for BCTM-LS and TAMLS are due to the fact that their effect estimates operate on the scale of the transformed response, instead of directly operating on the response level as the other displayed models do. \autoref{man-fig:sim2-fitted-cov} shows fitted covariate functions for one data set of the PTM data generation scenario based on $500$ training observations.
+For the scale terms, the average interval width is smaller than for the Gaussian model.
+For the location terms, the interval width yielded by the PTM is the smallest. \autoref{fig:sim2-fitted-cov} shows fitted covariate functions for one dataset of the PTM data generation scenario based on $500$ training observations.
 The plots suggest that the location functions are easily recovered, while the estimation of the scale functions is more challenging; a plausible result given the moderately small sample size. \appautoref{app-sec:sim2-diagnostics} includes diagnostic information for the PTM fits.

 Overall, the results confirm that PTMs are effective for both recovering diverse conditional distributions and for recovering nonlinear covariate effects on the location and scale of such distributions.
 The results also confirm that PTMs yield well-calibrated uncertainty quantification for both the conditional CDF and for the covariate effects.
+The comparison to the Gaussian baseline is of particular interest: As the results in \autoref{tab:sim-cov} show, the PTMs match the performance of the Gaussian model for the covariate effects, while the results in \autoref{tab:sim-dist} show that the PTMs additionally capture the shape of the response's conditional distribution, even including well-calibrated uncertainty quantification for the CDF.
+PTMs can thus be thought of, and used as, a drop-in replacement for structured additive Gaussian location-scale models that retains the Gaussian model's interpretability and predictor structure while easily including additional information about potential non-Gaussianity of the response's conditional distribution.
+Note also that, in the case of Gaussian data, the regularizing prior of PTMs will allow the model to reduce to the Gaussian, as illustrated in \autoref{fig:sim1-kld} and further substantiated in the additional results included in \appautoref{app-sec:sim2-results}.